Smith-Steve/VanityPhone-AWS-Project/README.md

 A variety of configurations are performed on the object containing the phone numbers.
 It is then put into Amazon's DynamoDB.

+The application has been varied and enters information from the lambda function into dynamoDb.

 ### Amazon Connect Contact Flow

 Contact flows are designed to allow calls centers to define the interaction paths from callers.